-The employer must provide adequate supply of hand sanitizer to every employee who works away from the workplace, other than the employee's at home.
+The employer must provide adequate supply of hand sanitizer to every employee who works away from the workplace, other than at home

-17. Can an employer place a worker who presents symptoms of COVID-19 on sick leave?
+16. Can an employer place a worker who presents symptoms of COVID-19 on sick leave?

-Yes, the employer must place this employee on sick leave in terms of section 22 of the Basic Conditions of Employment Act 75 of 1997 (BCEA).
-If the employee's sick leave entitlement is exhausted, the employer must make an application for an illness benefit in terms of TERS.
+Yes, the employer must place this employee on sick leave in terms of section 22 of the BCEA.
+If the employee's sick leave entitlement is exhausted, employees can apply for illness benefits in terms of the UI Act.